Text consolidated by Valsts valodas centrs (State

 [3 July 2014]

-18. Contracts for the making of investments which have been
+18. Contracts for making investments which have been concluded

-concluded in the period from 10 January 2018 until the date of
+in the period from 10 January 2018 until the date of the entry

-the entry into force of amendments to Section 5, Paragraph six,
+into force of amendments to Section 5, Paragraph six, Clause 2 of

-Clause 2 of and Paragraph 22 of Annex 8 to this Law regarding the
+and Paragraph 22 of Annex 8 to this Law regarding the obligation

-obligation to provide a certification shall be effective if the
+to provide a certification shall be effective if the capital

-capital company has, prior to concluding the contract for the
+company has, prior to concluding the contract for making

-making of investments, submitted to the zone authority or free
+investments, submitted to the zone authority or free port

-port authority certification stating that within the last two
+authority certification stating that within the last two years

-years before the submission of the application for the conclusion
+before the submission of the application for the conclusion of

 relocation to the respective territory of the zone or free port